128technology/docs/docs/intro_installation_quickstart_aws.md

 * The existing VPC is segmented with at least three subnets.
 The role of each subnet is described below

 #### Public Subnet
 This subnet must provide connectivity to enable communication with external/remote SSR peers.
-For MIST managed deployments, this subnet should also provide access to the MIST cloud infrastructure.
+For Mist managed deployments, this subnet should also provide access to the Mist cloud infrastructure.

 #### Private Subnet
 This subnet must provide connectivity to internal workloads within the cloud.